 In the photo, this Asier prick is posing next to a slavic-looking woman in her early twenties.
 She has smooth, sunflower-colored hair, slightly slanted emerald eyes and a beautifully shaped mouth that makes my crotch tingle.

-“What a smokeshow,” I say while I think about how I haven’t had sex in twenty years, because I have been dead for most of these decades.
+“What a smokeshow,” I say while I remember that I haven’t had sex in twenty years.
 “Is that one of the many women this Asier bastard cheated on his sweet ex-fiancée with?”

 The ghost pushes the photo a bit further towards me as if wanting me to realize something.